fornclake/fornclake.dev/zelda-like-4.0/player-setup-and-animation.md

 ## Scene setup
 #### CharacterBody2D and CollisionShape2D

-Our root node is going to be a CharacterBody2D.
+Our root node is going to be a *CharacterBody2D*.
 We will use this type for any object that can move and has collision.

 By default it's set to "Grounded" for platformers.
 Set it to "Floating" for top-down perspective movement.

-Add a CollisionShape2D as a child node.
-We will also give this a Capsule shape resource and set it to 5 px * 12 px. ###
+Add a *CollisionShape2D* as a child node.
+We will also give this a *CapsuleShape2D* resource and set it to 5 px * 12 px.

 #### AnimatedSprite2D

-The last node we'll add is an AnimatedSprite2D.
-Give it a new Spriteframes resource.
+The last node we'll add is an *AnimatedSprite2D*.
+Give it a new *SpriteFrames* resource.

-First we'll create a new WalkDown animation, add two frames, loop it, and set it to play at 10 FPS.
-Do the same for WalkSide and WalkUp.
+First we'll create a new "WalkDown" animation, add two frames, loop it, and set it to play at 10 FPS.
+Do the same for "WalkSide" and "WalkUp".

-I am using one WalkSide for left and right.
+I am using one "WalkSide" for left and right.
 We'll flip the sprite horizontally if the player is moving left.

-Now we'll rename it "Player" and save the scene as player.tscn
+Now we'll rename it "Player" and save the scene as "player.tscn".

 ## Script

 Now we are going to add a script for the player.
-Leave the template blank and save it as "player.gd"
+Leave the template blank and save it as "player.gd".

 First we'll add our variables.